MagiX7/TheHunterOdyssey/README.md

  - In menus, arrows to interact with the different buttons.

 ### Gamepad (XBOX keys)
- - Left joystick to move the player.
+ - Left joystick or directional pad to move the player.
- - Y to open the inventory.
+ - Y to open the character swap menu.
+ - A to start a dialogue.
+ - X to trigger battle scene.
- - Start button to open the menu.
+ - Start button to open the pause menu.
+ - Back button to enable god mode + view all colliders.

    In Menu - inventory - combat:
  - A to accept.
  - B to decline or going back.
- - Left joystick and pad to move the selection
+ - Left joystick and pad to move the selection.

+   Title scene:
+ - A or START to go to the main menu.

 ## Developers

  - [Adrián Aroca Mascaraque](https://github.com/adrianam4).